-It’s past time for City Council to prioritize the people’s needs over developer profits, corporate interests, and complacent politicians.
-I’ve spent my career fighting for the people.
-I led the fight to prevent Nestlé from bottling our public water in the Gorge.
-Now, I’m ready to fight for you in City Hall.
-Join me in creating a better Portland for all of us.
+“It’s past time for City Council to prioritize the people over developer profits, corporate interests, and complacent politicians.
+I’ve spent my career fighting for and alongside the people, and bringing diverse groups together to create change.
+I led the fight to prevent Nestlé from bottling our public water in the Columbia River Gorge – and we won.
+I have the experience and track record to bring bold change to City Hall.
+Together, we can create a better Portland for all of us.”

 Business as usual at City Hall isn’t working for all Portlanders.